Kimsabraham/Fitness-Tracker/README.md

 # Fitness-Tracker
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/undefined/undefined)
 # Description
-This app allows the user to track their fitness journey, it uses mongoDB as a database for the user to stor their results and information.
+This app allows the user to track their fitness journey, it uses mongoDB as a database for the user to store their results and information.
 # Table of Contents
 * [Installation](#installation)
 * [Usage](#usage)